The first thing I learned about teaching Business English in South Korea is how much grammar my students knew.

 My students’ grammar was very good, but they weren’t very confident about their speaking skills.
 The TESOL certification course I completed with OnTESOL prepared me to succeed in the Business English classroom because it taught me to prepare a syllabus that was specific for my students.

--50% OFF Teaching Business English Course when you register in the TESOL Diploma!-
+-Save CA$199 on your Teaching Business English Course when you register in an Accredited TESOL Course!-

 My company provided me with a standard syllabus and set of lesson plans; however, Business English students have very specific needs and they may quit the class right away if they don’t think they are getting what they want.